An excerpt from the Special Education Standards of the Pennsylvania Department of Education, 1976 revision:

 Pupil Services must receive the P203 before homebound instruction begins.

 Teachers should not begin instruction of a student until the assistant superintendent gives final approval of the need for homebound instruction.
 Teachers need to be aware that five (5) hours per week of combined instruction should not be exceeded.
 Teachers providing homebound instruction will schedule instruction time when a parent/guardian or other adult is in the home.
 The instruction schedule will be established by joint agreement of the physician, parent/guardian, and homebound instructor.
 The classroom teacher will forward assignments, textbooks, and materials to the student as soon as possible after notification of the student’s confinement.
 The teacher will confer with the homebound instructor during tutoring to assess the needs and progress of the student.
 The homebound instructor will consult with the classroom teacher to gain an understanding of the material to be covered and make recommendations for grades.
 The question of credit being given for the work done in a homebound situation rest with the appropriate administrator.
-This determination will be made after input from the school counselor, classroom teacher, and homebound teacher.
+This determination will be made after input from the school counselor, classroom teachers, and homebound teacher.